ScalableTransformer/Scaleformer/README.md

 ## Usage

 Recommended way of using this project is in a Docker container built with the provided [Dockerfile](./Dockerfile).
-For integration with VS Code, extension [vscode-docker](https://github.com/microsoft/vscode-docker) can provide a fully immersive solution.
+For integration with VSCode, extension [vscode-docker](https://github.com/microsoft/vscode-docker) can provide a fully immersive solution.
 NVidia provides images with [PyTorch](https://pytorch.org/) pre-installed [here](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
 If you do not dispose of a local GPU, an alternative is the use of [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).

 If you desire to install package in a local environment, simply run `pip install .` or add the flag `-e` for development install.

+**NOTE:** to enable GPU in VSCode, add `"runArgs": ["--runtime=nvidia"]` to `.devcontainer/devcontainer.json`.

 ## Samples